안녕하세요! 토미입니다.

 여러분이 알고 계시듯이 지금 세계에서는 많은 사람들이 한국어를 공부하고 있습니다.

-Just as everybody knows, currently in the world, many people are learning Korean.
+As everybody knows, many people are currently learning Korean.

 돈을 물 쓰듯 하면 항상 돈이 부족한 법이다.

-If you use money like using water, you never have enough money.
+If you use money like you use water, you never have enough money.

-You can try it to a Korean friend!
+You can try it with a Korean friend!
 Your friend will be stunned for sure!

-Next, let’s look at the second usage, 는 듯이 “as if !”
+Next, look at the second usage, -는 듯이 “as if !”

 제 친구는 주식에 대해서 전혀 모르면서 저한테는 전부 아는 듯이 이야기해요.